Add Your Heading Text Here

 print(f"Request failed with status code: {response.status_code}")

-Once we got the results we are iterating over the JSON response.
+Once we got the results, we iterated over the JSON response.
 Inside the loop, for each result, it extracts the title, address, and phone number and stores them in a dictionary obj.

 After the loop finishes, the list l, which now contains all the extracted data, is converted into a Pandas DataFrame.